 - Intentionally determining objectives for what students should learn and how they will demonstrate their achievement of these ILOs, and clearly communicating these to students,

 - Designing teaching and learning activities so that students get feedback and practice in achieving these learning outcomes,

 - Creating assessments that will allow students to demonstrate their attainment of the learning outcomes and allow instructors to discern how well these outcomes have been achieved.

 See also Biggs, J. (2003).
 Teaching for Quality Learning at University.
 (2nd Ed.)
 Buckingham: Society for Research into Higher Education and Open University Press.

 If there are requirements for attendance during certain parts of the course (eg seminars, laboratory work) in order to be able to fulfill the outcomes, this must be stated under compulsory elements.
 It should also be clear if, and in that case how, absence can be compensated.
 Avoid stating compulsory attendance simply as a percentage.
-See also p.
-6 in the guide Formulating learning outcomes.

 The examination must be coherent with the learning outcomes and learning activities.
 You are invited to consult the KI resource Designing Assessments that provides guidance, suggestions and inspiration for teachers on how to design assessments.